 Lever Harp vs Pedal Harp

-With continued development, the modern, fully chromatic pedal harp (aka concert, symphonic, or orchestral harp) was invented in 1820 by Parisian maker Sébastien Érard where he introduced 7 pedals (one for each note of the scale no matter which octave) and a complex system of wire cables, cams and pulleys to provide a fully chromatic instrument (all the white and black notes) that could play in any key with all accedentals on the fly.
+With continued development, the modern, fully chromatic pedal harp (aka concert, symphonic, or orchestral harp) was invented in 1820 by Parisian maker Sébastien Érard where he introduced 7 pedals (one for each note of the scale no matter which octave) and a complex system of wire cables, cams and pulleys (all hidden inside the pretty wood frame) to provide a fully chromatic instrument (all the white and black notes) that could play in any key with all accidentals easily available.
 In contrast to lever harps, pedal harps normally have 40-47 strings with total string tension over 2000 lbs.

 (Irma) In late summer of 2001, Scott and I decided to visit a local music store we hadn't explored before.
 There, along one wall, stood a number of harps.
 As I looked at each one, stroking the beautiful woods, listening to the quiet tones, the store owner saw my interest and asked if I had any questions.
 I looked at the different colors of strings, and said, "How do you know where you are?"
 Of course, he was only too happy to explain!
 I signed up for brief group classes, and had bought my first harp in time to play for Christmas!
 I was hooked, fascinated, enchanted.
 It's easy to see the large pedal harps and be intimidated.
 The intimacy of playing a smaller harp is amazing.
 My 33-string Hidden Valley harp and I bonded that year over beloved Christmas carols, but it was when I learned Greensleeves that I knew I would love playing for the rest of my life.
 Within a couple of years, I found myself teaching Celtic harp, focusing on students with little or no music background and unable to read music.
 It is so rewarding to watch others fall under the spell of the magical harp.